pb-86/pb-86/README.md

 👋 Hi, my name is Przemek.
 I'm a webdeveloper and webdesigner.
 I live and work in Łódź, Poland.
-📫 You can write to me at przemek@reddog.systems if you want hire me, send a complaint or just chat.
+📫 You can write to me at p.bachorek@gmail.com if you want hire me, send a complaint or just chat.
 🌐 You can also visit my website https://reddog.systems (currently only in Polish).

 <!---